Healthy Land, Healthy People

 Establishing existing candidate areas and new areas

-To move towards establishment of existing candidate areas (including Thaidëné Nene) and new proposed areas, new legislation is being created to make sure areas are established in a timely, streamlined and relationship-oriented manner, and allows for the flexibility needed within a general framework.
+To move towards establishment of existing candidate areas and new proposed areas, new legislation is being created to make sure areas are established in a timely, streamlined and relationship-oriented manner, and allows for the flexibility needed within a general framework.

 An equitable management governance framework will be developed to identify the key components of a governance approach for protected areas and conservation areas.
-The framework will outline roles and responsibilities of the GNWT and applicable Aboriginal governments.
+The framework will outline roles and responsibilities of the GNWT and applicable Indigenous governments and organizations.
 As well, a model establishment agreement will be developed, which will provide a template for legally binding contracts for each established area.]

 Developing a renewed strategy for NWT conservation network planning